Brown Rice Burgers

 Making the Burgers

-The one down side of these burgers is that brown rice does take a while to cook.
+The one down side of these Brown Rice Burgers is that brown rice does take a while to cook.
 While you could use white rice for it, I worry that the burgers would end up being a bit bland.
 Brown rice has a nice nutty flavor that really adds to the burgers.